aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

-# Guidance for Protein language Evolutionary Scale Modeling (ESM) model training on AWS SageMaker HyperPod Clusters
+# Guidance for Evolutionary Scale Modeling (ESM-2) model training on AWS SageMaker HyperPod Clusters

-This guidance aims to instruct and guide users how to pretrain popular computational drug discovery models such as Evolutionary Scale Models (ESM) 2nd generation using the FSDP framework on Amazon [Sagemaker Hyperpod](https://aws.amazon.com/sagemaker-ai/hyperpod/).
+This guidance aims to instruct and guide users how to pretrain popular computational drug discovery models such as Evolutionary Scale Models (ESM) 2nd generation using the DDP and FSDP frameworks on Amazon [Sagemaker Hyperpod](https://aws.amazon.com/sagemaker-ai/hyperpod/).
 This guidance instructs users on how to create Sagemaker Hyperpod clusters using both [Slurm](https://slurm.schedmd.com/documentation.html) and [Kubernetes](https://kubernetes.io/) orchestrations.
 In addition, this guidance will showcase how to train ESM models on the HyperPod cluster.

 ## Table of Contents